vEnhance/otis-web/CONTRIBUTING.md

 Your code should conform to the style of the rest of the OTIS, which follows Google's standards.

-- The codebase uses `black` for linting and formatting of Python files, to ensure the uniformity of style across the repository.
+- The codebase uses `isort` and `black` for linting and formatting of Python files, to ensure the uniformity of style across the repository.
 - In addition, `djlint` is used to format the HTML templates.